AppleBoiy/cs203-c19-analysis/.github/README.md

 ## Dataset Overview

 This dataset[^3] contains essential information related to the COVID-19 pandemic in various administrative regions.
-It includes data points such as the Admin 2 FIPS Code, Province/State, Admin 2 Level (City/County/Borough/Region), Date, Total Death, Total Confirmed cases, and geographical coordinates (location).

 ### Data Fields